Stepping Stones (musical)

 Stepping Stones is a "fantastical musical play" (musical comedy) in two acts with book by Anne Caldwell and R. H. Burnside, lyrics by Anne Caldwell, and music by Jerome Kern.
 The show was produced by Charles Dillingham at the Globe Theater, and opened November 6, 1923.

 The musical director was Victor Baravalle and the music was orchestrated by Robert Russell Bennett.
 The show was staged by R. H. Burnside and choreographed by Mary Read and John Tiller.
 Scenic design by Wilhelm, Robert McQuinn, and P. Dodd Ackerman.
 Costume design by Robert McQuinn, Wilhelm, Cora MacGeachy, Will R. Barnes, and Brooks-Mahieu Company.
 It ran for 281 performances, closing on October 4, 1924.

-The cast headlined Fred Stone (Peter Plug), Dorothy Stone (Roughette Hood), Oscar Ragland (Otto DeWolfe), and Jack Whiting (Captain Paul).
+The cast headlined Fred Stone (Peter Plug), Dorothy Stone (Roughette Hood), Oscar Ragland (Otto DeWolfe), Evelyn Herbert (Lupina), and Jack Whiting (Captain Paul).

 The plot is basically a musical comedy version of the adventures of Roughette Hood (i.e. Little Red Riding Hood) (Dorothy Stone) with Otto DeWolfe (Oscar Ragland), a villain.
 She is rescued from the villain in song, dance, and acrobatic comedy by Peter Plug (Fred Stone), an errand boy and wild plumber from the Pampas.